Poison Proof Your House ! Protect your pet by taking the following room-by-room precautions to remove poisons you may over-look.

 - Keep pets off lawns until commercially sprayed herbicides are dry.

+Even if you have taken all possible steps to poison proof your house, pets have a way of finding things they shouldn’t!
 If you suspect that your pet has come in contact with or ingested something that is toxic please contact us immediately!

 Our number is (306)933-2677